 Culture shifting to share more

-And to further boost employee engagement and increase collaboration, Nestlé went all-in on Workplace by Facebook.
-Nestlé says the tool has made a difference to its working culture and helped employees easily share information and become more motivated to get involved.
+To further boost employee engagement and increase collaboration, Nestlé went all-in on Workplace by Facebook.
+Nestlé says the tool has made a difference to its working culture—helping employees to share information more easily and become more motivated to get involved.

 Digitally savvy—and empowered